SWING: Unlocking Implicit Graph Representations for Graph Random Features: The Algorithm

 Let us get back to the step functions considered in the introduction (Sec. \ref{sec:intro}) and given as: $h(\mathbf{z}) = \mathbb{I}(\|\mathbf{z}\| \leq \epsilon)$.
 If $f$ takes this form, then we effectively obtain an $\epsilon$-neighborhood graph.
 Depending on the definition of the norm $\|\|$, we obtain different formulae on the inverse Fourier Transform $\tau$, but interestingly, often of the compact form (to apply our previous Fourier analysis).
 For instance, for the $L_{1}$-norm, we have: On the other hand, for the $L_{2}$-norm $\|\|_{2}$, $\tau$ becomes the so-called d-th order \textit{Bessel function} \citep{Grafakos}.

-\subsection{Putting this altogether}
+\subsection{Putting This Altogether}

 SWING algorithm provides an efficient way of computing an approximate action of the graph kernel matrix on a given vector.
 As in the regular GRF setting, it applies random walks, but in contrast to regular GRFs, those walks evolve in $\mathbb{R}^{d}$ rather than on the nodes of the graph.
 An efficient implementation of these walks is provided in Sec. \ref{sec:walks}.
 As those walks evolve, SWING updates the \textrm{load} scalar.
 An efficient implementation of those updates is provided in Sec. \ref{sec:load distribution}.
 The final algorithm, leveraging those loads across all steps of the walk is provided in Sec. \ref{sec:action}.
+Algorithm~\ref{alg:swing} summarizes the resulting SWING procedure.

 For simplicity, we assume that all the walks have the same length $T$ that is sampled from the Bernoulli distribution with failure probability $p_{\mathrm{halt}}$.
 Since $0 < p_{\mathrm{halt}}<1$ is a graph-independent constant, an average walk length $\mathbb{E}[T]=\frac{1-p_{\mathrm{halt}}}{p_{\mathrm{halt}}}$ is also a constant.